-Many items and technologies involved in research at MIT, including some that are readily available in the U.S., are subject to U.S. export control regulations intended to prevent proliferation of chemical or biological weapons and nuclear or missile capability, avoid arming adversaries or supporting terrorism, and support national security policies.
+Many items and technologies involved in research at MIT, including some that are readily available in the U.S., are subject to U.S. export control regulations intended to prevent proliferation of chemical or biological weapons, of nuclear or missile capability, to avoid arming adversaries or supporting terrorism, and to support national security policies.

-As a PI, you’re also expected to comply with MIT’s policy of Open Research and Free Interchange of Information, which requires that students, scholars, and faculty when at MIT not be restricted from access to research because of their nationality.
+As a PI, you’re also expected to comply with MIT’s policy of Open Research and Free Interchange of Information, which requires that MIT students, scholars, and faculty not be restricted from access to research because of their nationality.

 Why It’s Important

 MIT’s policy is to comply with all U.S. laws and regulations, including the U.S. export controls.
 As a PI in the U.S., you are also individually subject to U.S. export control regulations, regardless of your nationality, and consequences for violating them can be substantial.
 At the same time, “encouragement of research and inquiry into intellectual areas of great promise is one of the most basic obligations MIT has to its faculty, to its students, and to society at large.
 The profound merits of a policy of open research and free interchange of information among scholars is essential to MIT’s institutional responsibility and to the interests of the nation as a whole.”1

 We’re able to conduct research on the MIT campus while complying with U.S. export controls and our own policy of open access by making sure that our research qualifies as fundamental research, which is excluded from export controls, and by avoiding the use of export-controlled items or technology from elsewhere that would restrict access.
 We must also be careful to restrict interactions with potential collaborators—persons and institutions-- who may for various reasons appear on restricted parties lists and/or are subject to U.S. sanctions.
 It is easy to look them up on these lists using the Visual Compliance tool.